Religion in Norway: Norse religion and modern revival

 Norse religion was a branch of the wider religious practices of the Germanic people prior to Christianisation and involved the worship of gods such as the Æsir, Thor and Odin.
 Other gods that are less prominent in the surviving sources include Ullr, the fertility god Njörðr and Frigg, who have been proposed to have previously had a greater role in regions such as Norway, before losing popularity relative to other gods.

 Most information about Germanic mythology is contained in the Old Norse literature, the Eddas and later sagas.
 Other information comes from the Danish historian Saxo Grammaticus and fragments of legends preserved in old inscriptions.
-Relatively little about old religious practices in Norway as most of the knowledge was lost in the gradual Christianisation.
+Relatively little is known about old religious practices in Norway as most of the knowledge was lost in the gradual Christianisation.

 Due to nationalistic movements in the late 18th century, Norwegian scholars found renewed interest for Norse religion, translating many of the myths to Danish (the written language in Norway at the time), popularising legends and trying to use it to create a common Norwegian culture.

 A variety of Modern Pagan new religious movements known variously as Heathenry or Åsatru ("Faith of the Aesir") seek to reconstruct the pre-Christian faith practiced by the Germanic peoples such as the Norweigians prior to, and during, the Viking Age.

 Sámi religion

 The Sámi follow a shamanistic religion based on nature worship.
 The Sámi pantheon consists of four general gods: the Mother, the Father, the Son and the Daughter (Radienacca, Radienacce, Radienkiedde and Radienneida).
 There is also a god of fertility, fire and thunder Horagalles, the sun goddess Beive and the moon goddess Manno as well as the goddess of death Jabemeahkka.

 Like many pagan religions, the Sámi traditionally see life as a circular process of life, death and rebirth.
-The shaman is called a Noaidi and the traditions are passed on between families with an ageing Noaidi training a relative to take his or her place after he or she dies.
-Training goes on as long as the Noaidi lives but the pupil had to prove his or her skills before a group of Noaidi before being eligible to become a fully-fledged shaman at the death of his or her mentor.
+The shaman is called a Noaidi and the traditions are passed on between families with an ageing Noaidi training a relative to take their place after he or she dies.
+Training goes on as long as the Noaidi lives but the pupil had to prove their skills before a group of Noaidi before being eligible to become a fully-fledged shaman at the death of their mentor.

 The Norwegian church undertook a campaign to Christianise the Sámi in the 16th and 17th century with most of the sources being missionaries.
 While the vast majority of the Sámi in Norway have been Christianised, some of them still follow their traditional faith and some Noaidi are still practising their ancient religion.
 Sami people are often more religious than Norwegians.